 - Pay attention to incorrect options as well!
 I have included a lot of feedback for wrong answers.
 They are there for a reason.
 Study them too.
 Nothing is random.

-- Let’s be honest; you cannot pass these exams by just doing my questions and don’t believe if anyone else promises you this.
+- Let’s be honest; you cannot pass these exams by just doing my questions, and I don’t believe anyone else has promised you this.
 There is no such thing as passing these exams using only one source.
-YOU have to DO THE WORK to pass these exams, especially with PA, PPD, and PDD.
-Look at the pass rates!
-If there were any single third-party material that was enough on its own to pass these exams, first, they would be insanely rich, and second, we would have 90 percent pass rates for PPD, not 42 percent.
+Look at the pass rates.
+If there were any single third-party material that was enough on its own to pass these exams, first, they would be insanely rich, and second, we would have 90 percent pass rates for the PPD exam, not 42 percent.